antonespiga/project5/README.md

 - Database: The project uses SQLite by default (db.sqlite3).
 If you need a working database snapshot, ensure `db.sqlite3` exists in the project root.
 If it was removed from the repo (gitignored), you can create an empty DB with the migration commands above and optionally import TCX files from the `rutas/` folder using any import script or admin pages included.
 - Static files: The repo includes static JS/CSS in `mapas/static/mapas/` for visualization.
 For production, collectstatic and a proper static server are recommended.
 - Security: Secret keys and production settings are not included.
 This repository is configured for local development only.
-- If you want me to re-add `db.sqlite3` to the repository history (or undo a commit that removed it), tell me which commit to target and whether you want it re-introduced as a tracked file or left locally; I can perform a git commit amend, interactive rebase, or a reset depending on your preference.

-Contact

-If you want any changes to the README content or to add a database snapshot, tell me and I will update or add the files as requested.